Refugees in Uganda: Refugees from the Democratic Republic of the Congo

-As of the end of 2019, there are over 900,000 Congolese refugees being hosted in various African countries, with over 40% currently in Uganda.
-The region of the DR Congo bordering Uganda is the place of origin for the vast majority of Congolese refugees.
-The massive influx of refugees is largely caused by the persistent violence and fighting that has dominated the DR Congo.
-Many refugees enter Uganda through Lake Albert in DRC's Ituri province, which borders the northwest region of Uganda.
-Of the 900,000 refugees, almost 3% are children traveling alone; almost 2% are women at risk; and 0.2% are fleeing sexual- or gender-based violence.
+By April 2019, the number of Congolese refugees in Uganda had risen to more than 300,000.
+The vast majority of the refugees came from the part of DR Congo that bordered Uganda.
+The massive influx of refugees was largely caused by the persistent violence and fighting that has dominated the DR Congo.
+Many refugees entered Uganda through Lake Albert in DRC's Ituri province, which borders the northwest region of Uganda.
+Of the 900,000 refugees, almost 3% were children traveling alone; almost 2% were women at risk; and 0.2% were fleeing sexual- or gender-based violence.

 The presence of refugees in Uganda has had a positive influence on the rates of consumption and access to private education in the communities that host them.
 This is due to increased channels of commerce in areas where more refugees are present, and the policies enforced by non-governmental organizations that allow for private education providers to be more common in areas with higher refugee populations.